Ayushisood/My-forkify-JavaScript-Project/README.md

 ## Aim

-Aim for the project was to search/add/bookmark recipes fetched from an API using Asynchronous JavaScript
+Aim of the project was to search/add/bookmark recipes fetched from an API using Asynchronous JavaScript

 ## Built with